scoyoc/Climate-Monitoring/README.md

 # Climate Monitoring in Southeast Utah National Parks
-This project downloads and summarizes Co-op weather station data from Arches (ARCH) and Canyonlands (CANY) national parks, Hovenweep (HoVE) and Natural Bridges (NABR) national monuments, and the City of Moab, UT  from the [Global Historical Climatology Network - Daily (GHCND)](https://www.ncdc.noaa.gov/ghcn-daily-description) using R and the [rnoaa](https://cran.r-project.org/web/packages/rnoaa/) package (Chamberlain et al., 2020).
+This project downloads and summarizes Co-op weather station data from Arches (ARCH) and Canyonlands (CANY) national parks, Hovenweep (HOVE) and Natural Bridges (NABR) national monuments, and the City of Moab, UT  from the [Global Historical Climatology Network - Daily (GHCND)](https://www.ncdc.noaa.gov/ghcn-daily-description) using R and the [rnoaa](https://cran.r-project.org/web/packages/rnoaa/) package (Chamberlain et al., 2020).

 ## Description
 This repository contains a series of R and RMarkdown scripts that download and summarize data from the GHCND.